 This one gives us the shivers—literally.

 If you’ve got power, and you’re sure that the thermostat is set correctly and the system is on, the next step is to check your oil gauge and make sure your tank is filled.

 The most common heating oil tank measures 275 gallons (although it only safely holds around 240 gallons).
 On the top of the tank, there’s usually a gauge (looks like a clear tube with lines on it) to indicate how much fuel is inside the tank.

-If you are out of oil, run don’t walk to heatable.com or the Heatable app and place an order.
+If you are out of oil, run don’t walk to Heatable.com (just enter your zip in our price check box on this page) or go to the Heatable app and place an order.
 Like, go now.

 If you go through each step of the troubleshooting list and find that even though everything is set correctly, your system still isn’t working, then it’s time to call an HVAC company for help.
 While here at Heatable we don’t service equipment, we recommend using Google to find someone who does.
 Or drop us a line, and we may be able to suggest one we know that services your hometown.

 Troubleshooting your oil furnace or boiler in 4 easy steps

 Here are the Cliff notes for you, if your furnace or boiler is having a moment:

 Step #1: Check the thermostat and make sure it is set correctly.